top of page

 The woman was determined on the matter.

 “Okay,” I said.
-The longer I stood there, the further Lily would get away from me.
+The longer I stood there, the further Lily would get ahead of me.
 “Thank you for speaking with me.”

-I returned to the ocean road from where I had come and resumed my course, wondering if everyone on the island felt the same about Nadeloi.
+I returned to the ocean road from where I had come and resumed my course around the perimeter of the island to its western side, wondering if everyone on the island felt the same about Nadeloi.
 I would have asked other adults, but I didn’t see any.

-The buildings became farther apart until there were none, and at the north end of the island I found myself alone between the mountains and the ocean.
-Where was Lily?
-She and I had always worked out our differences.
+The buildings became farther apart until there were none.
+At the north end of the island, I found myself alone on the road between the mountains and the ocean.
+Where was my Lily, and what happened to her?

-I made my way along the road to the island's western side.
+I made my way down the island's western side.

-When I began to fear I was lost, I saw a ferry docked at a pier jutting from the shoreline ahead of me.
-On the other side of the road, tucked against the green mountains, was a group of oriental buildings with colorful walls and tiled roofs.
+When I began to fear I was lost, I saw ahead of me a ferry docked at a pier jutting from the shoreline.
+Tucked against the foot of the green mountains was a group of oriental buildings with colorful walls and tiled roofs.
 A bus from the ornate buildings crossed the road before me on its way to the ferry.

-I pedaled up the inclined road toward the buildings until I reached a parking lot.
-A row of bike racks facing the buildings.
+I pedaled up the inclined road toward the buildings until I reached the parking lot.
+A row of bike racks faced the buildings.
 All the bicycles on the island looked the same, so I couldn’t tell if one of them was Lily’s.
-I needed to find our hotel because the staff at the front desk would have known if Lily had checked in.
+Our hotel staff would tell me if Lily had checked in.

-My crew back home would have liked to hear about Nadeloi and its ornate buildings, which weren’t just structures but works of art surrounded by meticulous landscaping and plants trimmed in the shape of people and animals.
+My crew back home would have liked to hear about Nadeloi and its ornate buildings, which weren’t just structures but works of art, surrounded by meticulous landscaping and plants trimmed into the shapes of people and animals.
 I would have brought my cell phone or camera, but Lily told me they weren’t allowed in Nadeloi.

-In the first building, I found an elderly Asian worker dressed in black standing behind a counter.
-I asked him, “Where is the Yoi Otoko Hotel?”
+In one of the buildings, I found an elderly Asian worker dressed in black standing behind a counter.
+I asked, “Where is the Yoi Otoko Hotel?”

 He left to speak with a female worker who was also dressed in black.
 They spoke in a language I didn’t understand.
-He returned and then gestured to his right with his hand.
+He returned and then gestured with his hand to his right.

-I went as directed past a red tile-roofed building to a dark wood single-story hotel.
+I went as directed past a red-tiled-roofed building to a dark-wood single-story hotel.
 An intricately carved sign in front of it read, “Hotel Yoi Otoko.”

 As I entered the foyer, I saw bright red and yellow wooden framing holding flowering plants.
 Water from a fountain in the middle of the room rolled over rounded stones.